sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 	+ The app only accepts a link to a repo to clone.
 This is not very useful in practice.
 - Monday.com
 	+ The app does not accept any links.
+- Todoist
+	+ Only supports opening links to a todo item and it only works when the app is already running.

 And some apps do not need special support because they already support [universal links](https://developer.apple.com/ios/universal-links/):
 - [Quip](https://quip.com)